Toyota SWOT Analysis & Recommendations

 1. Rigidity of the hierarchical organizational structure

-2. Secrecy in the organizational culture
+2. Secrecy in Toyota’s organizational culture

 3. Effects of product recalls

 Along with strict quality standards and efficiency measures for operations, the global hierarchy of Toyota’s organizational structure (company structure) prevents maximum flexibility of regional operations.
 Also, the company’s culture of secrecy is a weakness that reduces response times in addressing emerging problems.
-In addition, the company’s product recalls weaken the automotive business because the recall processes consume business capacity that could be used for product distribution instead.
-Also, these recalls have a negative effect on the automaker’s brand strength.
-This SWOT analysis shows that Toyota can improve its performance through adjustments to reduce the weaknesses based on its organizational structure and culture.
+Such internal issues can create obstacles relevant to this SWOT analysis of Toyota.

 Opportunities for Toyota (External Factors)